Moist and flavourful sea bass with garlic, sesame and soy sauce, on a bed of delicious spinach.

 Pesach is getting closer, and the freezer-emptying effort has been stepped up.
-There are no more sea bass fillets in my freezer!
-Now I just have the salmon and hake backlog to deal with…
+I came up with this recipe to finish off the frozen sea bass fillets lurking in my freezer!
+Now I just have the frozen salmon and hake backlog to deal with…

-Having defrosted them, I had to work out what to do with them.
-I do love a dish with an alliterative title, don’t you?
-And there was a big bag of spinach in my organic box, so that was a good start.
+Having defrosted these sea bass fillets, I had to work out what to do with them.
+There was a big bag of spinach in my organic box, so that was a good start.
 A quick cupboard raid later, and this delicious recipe was born.
-(I hope the garlic forgives me for not including it in the title…)

-The spinach looks like a lot pre-cooking, but as always with spinach, it almost disappeared once the dish was cooked.
-Kipper was initially reluctant to eat the spinach, but once she’d tried it and realised that it tasted of delicious garlicky soy sauce and sesame oil, she scoffed it down.
+The spinach looked like a lot pre-cooking, but as always with spinach, it almost disappeared once the dish was cooked.
+My daughter Kipper was initially reluctant to eat the spinach, but once she’d tried it and realised that it tasted of delicious garlicky soy sauce and sesame oil, she scoffed it down.
 And nearly a whole sea bass fillet, too.

 - 1-2 tbsp olive oil

-- Preheat the oven to 180C.
+- Preheat the oven to 180°C (350°F).
 Brush the inside of a large baking dish with the olive oil.

 - Wash the spinach and shred the leaves if large.
 Place in the oiled dish.

-- Peel and crush the garlic clove, and whisk with the sesame oil and soy sauce to combine thoroughly.
+- Peel and crush the garlic clove, and whisk with the sesame oil and soy sauce.
 Wash and pat dry the sea bass fillets and brush with the garlic/sesame/soy mixture.